travis-ci/docs-travis-ci-com/user/billing-overview.md

 ## Contact Support

-If you have any questions or issues with the new VCS, please see our [Billing FAQ](/user/billing-faq/) or email [support@travis-ci.com](mailto:support@travis-ci.com) for help.
+If you have any questions or issues with the new VCS, please see our [Billing FAQ](/user/billing-faq/) or feel free to contact the [Travis CI Support](mailto:support@travis-ci.com) team for plan recommendations.

 We’d love to hear what you think of our new Pricing and if there’s something that you’d like to see included or improved!
 Let us know in the Travis CI Community Forum.